611: No Such Thing As A Forbidden Panettone

 So you can, if you'd like, take a photo and hand it to Britain's enemies.
 But I like Dan's idea.

-Don't, don't, I mean, don't, you know.
+I mean, don't, you know.
 But I like Dan's idea.

-I think if they had sold it as like more as the London Eye, because maybe the London Eye's got a purpose we don't know about.
+I think if they had sold it as, like more as the London Eye, because maybe the London Eye's got a purpose we don't know about.
 Oh, 100%.

 Really?

-Do you know they sold one and a half thousand plastic towers when they first opened in the gift shop in the first few weeks?
-I don't don't know why this is so cool.
-Yeah, it makes sense.
+Really?
+Do you know?
+They sold 1,500 plastic towers when they first opened in the gift shop in the first few weeks?

 But if you're going to hide it in plain sight, you have to give it another purpose.
 All of those will have made their way to Moscow for further study, I presume.